R Package

 Forwarded to the corresponding function |

-Returns: Invisibly returns the exit status of the script (0 for success).
+Returns: Invisibly returns the exit status of the command (0 for success).

 Examples: